-Outcome Outcome Indicators Comments FE1.
-Mitigated effects 0 FE 1.1 Number of fire related deaths per Senqu Municipality is is not emergencies 1000 population respons sible for fire se rvice es as per its powers and f uncti ions
+Outcome Outcome Indicators Comments

+FE1.
+Mitigated effects of FE 1.1 Number of fire related deaths per Senqu Municipality is not

+emergencies 1000 population responsible for fire services as

+per its powers and functions.

-These indicators do not therefor e apply
+These indicators do not

+therefore apply